 You won't necessarily see the ‘true me’ on the first date.
 It’s not exactly the optimal place for my personality to shine, so bear with me.
 The jokes, the personality, they’ll come.

 I wasn't ever going to be the star quarterback in high school, or even the back-up.
-I don't always eat the best.
-And I don't hit the gym.
+And I don't hit the gym too often.
 But I'm real.